 Men must also recognize where their power ends.
 They do not have the power to decide what a woman wants.
 If a man uses his power to push a woman to do something she doesn’t want to do, or together they decide to do something that results in pregnancy, he should be accountable for his choices as well.

 Society: Society has the power to adjust behaviors by making them acceptable or unacceptable.
 That includes shedding light on unacceptable behavior, as well as promoting and demonstrating what’s acceptable.
 A lot of that leads into the next P….

 Education: Education provides some of the best protection and is a tool of empowerment.
 Sex education (for the young and old) can teach us to be more responsible, prevent misunderstanding surrounding ideas of contraception, and better define rape.
 Get involved in sex education – at home, in your community, and even globally.
 Empower youth by giving them the full range of choices they really have.
 Help all of us understand the responsibility that comes with each choice.

 Poverty: Families in poorer situations are particularly vulnerable and more often turn to abortion because they believe they won’t be able to provide for the needs of their children.
-While poverty is a big issue that won’t be solved overnight, we can help provide positive prevention to even the poorest member of our society by providing education and support.
-Access to the next point is also very helpful.
+While poverty is a big issue that won’t be solved overnight, we can help provide positive prevention to even the poorest members of our society by providing education and support.
+Access to important resources is key.